ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 Column 3: Behavior when the code can't find the variable in the input file.
 Options are:

       * "skip": Don't write to the output file.
+      * "intrp": LnP interpolation to missing levels.
+No extrapolation allowd.
       * "set_to_fill": Set to user-specified field value (see column 4).
       * "stop": Force an exception and stop code execution.
 Use this if you absolutely require a field to be present.